Thiamine: Thiamine pyrophosphate

 The enzymes transketolase, pyruvate dehydrogenase (PDH), and 2-oxoglutarate dehydrogenase (OGDH) are important in carbohydrate metabolism.
+PDH links glycolysis to the citric acid cycle.
+OGDH catalyzes the overall conversion of 2-oxoglutarate (alpha-ketoglutarate) to succinyl-CoA and CO2 during the citric acid cycle.
+The reaction catalyzed by OGDH is a rate-limiting step in the citric acid cycle.
 The cytosolic enzyme transketolase is central to the pentose phosphate pathway, a major route for the biosynthesis of the pentose sugars deoxyribose and ribose.
 The mitochondrial PDH and OGDH are part of biochemical pathways that result in the generation of adenosine triphosphate (ATP), which is the main energy transfer molecule for the cell.
-PDH links glycolysis to the citric acid cycle, while the reaction catalyzed by OGDH is a rate-limiting step in the citric acid cycle.
 In the nervous system, PDH is also involved in the synthesis of myelin and the neurotransmitter acetylcholine.

 Thiamine triphosphate

-ThTP was long considered a neurone-specific form of thiamine.
-It is implicated in chloride channel activation in mammals and other animals, although its precise role is not completely understood.
-Recently, ThTP has been found in bacteria, fungi and plants, suggesting that it also has a much more general cellular role.
+ThTP is implicated in chloride channel activation in the neurons of mammals and other animals, although its role is not well understood.
+ThTP has been found in bacteria, fungi and plants, suggesting that it has other cellular roles.
 In Escherichia coli, it is implicated in the response to amino acid starvation.